FarLostBrand/DieTheRollingDiceGame/README.md

 ### 🎨 Assets

 The goal is to make this game be my sole creation while respecting the atmosphere of 2d top down pixel art games.
-To achieve this, 95% of assets of any sort will be made by me.
-This being said, things like fonts I will be using ones from online that are copyright free.
-Attributions will be made accordingly.
+To achieve this, 99% of assets of any sort will be made by me.
+This being said, things like the peaberrybase font (generic font) I did not make, but it is copyright free.
+Attributions are made accordingly.

 #### 🖼️ Images